DUI – Driving Under the Influence of Alcohol or Drugs

 What should I do when stopped by an officer for Driving Under the Influence of Alcohol or Drugs?

 - Politely decline to take roadside physical coordination tests or the roadside portable breath test.
-Ask the officer if he is ordering you to perform these tests.

 Remember there is a deadline to request a licensing hearing.